A strengthened bound on the number of states required to characterize maximum parsimony distance: The adjacency theorem

+We create a new character from $\chi$, called $\newchi$, in which the taxa labelled $A$ by $\chi$ are now labelled $B$.
+Due to the adjacency of $A$ and $B$ in $F_1$, $\ell(T_1, \newchi) = \ell(T_1, \chi)-1$, and $\newchi$ has one fewer state than $\chi$, so it is convex on $T_1$.
 Our goal is to show that $\ell(T_2, \newchi) \geq \ell(T_2, \chi)-1$.
 Assume that this does not hold, i.e., that $\ell(T_2, \newchi) \leq \ell(T_2, \chi)-2$.
 We will derive a contradiction on this assumption.
-We start by constructing a most parsimonious extension of $\newchi$ to $T_2$; for this purpose we use Fitch with the same root location as before (but this time arbitrary tie-breaking in the top-down phase is sufficient).
-Observe that if, in the original most parsimonious extension, $r_C$ could be reached by a directed path from $r_A$, then the set of states allocated by the bottom-up phase of Fitch's algorithm to vertex $r_C$, will be \emph{the same} for $\chi$ and $\newchi$.
-This is because the subtree $T_2(r_C)$ does not contain any taxa from $X_A$, and hence the restriction of $\chi$ to the taxa in $T_2(r_C)$ is equal to the restriction of $\newchi$ to this subtree; and thus, the bottom-up phase of Fitch will execute identically for $\chi$ and $\newchi$ on this subtree, assigning the subset $\Phi(r_C)$ to $r_C$ in both cases.
+We start by constructing a most parsimonious extension of $\newchi$ to $T_2$; for this purpose we use Fitch's algorithm with the same root location as before (but this time arbitrary tie-breaking in the top-down phase is sufficient).
+Observe that if, in the original most parsimonious extension, $r_C$ could be reached by a directed path from $r_A$, then the set of states allocated by the bottom-up phase of Fitch's algorithm to node $r_C$, will be \emph{the same} for $\chi$ and $\newchi$.
+This is because the subtree $T_2(r_C)$ does not contain any taxa from $X_A$, and hence the restriction of $\chi$ to the taxa in $T_2(r_C)$ is equal to the restriction of $\newchi$ to this subtree; and thus, the bottom-up phase of Fitch's algorithm will execute identically for $\chi$ and $\newchi$ on this subtree, assigning the subset $\Phi(r_C)$ to $r_C$ in both cases.
 Now, we know that $B \not \in \Phi(r_C)$.
 Hence, the most parsimonious extension constructed by Fitch's algorithm for $\newchi$ will not assign $B$ to $r_C$.
 This holds for every state $C \in U^B$ which blocked $A$ and had the property that there was a directed path from $r_A$ to $r_C$ in the original most parsimonious extension.
-As a consequence of this, we have a most parsimonious extension of $\newchi$ to $T_2$ with the following property: any (undirected) path that starts at a taxon in $X_A$ and reaches a taxon with state $B$ such that all nodes on the path apart from the first one have state $B$, \emph{must} pass through the edge $(p, r_A)$ that feeds into $r_A$.
-Now, we switch the taxa $X_A$ back to state $A$, and any adjacent interior $B$ nodes also to $A$, and so on, continuing this \textbf{flooding} operation to saturation with one exception: in the `upwards' direction we do not go beyond $r_A$.
-This might mean a single new mutation is incurred on edge $(p, r_A)$, but nowhere else.
-Hence, we have an extension of $\chi$ to $T_2$ that as at most $\ell(T_2, \newchi)+1$ mutations.
-Given the assumption that $\ell(T_2, \newchi) \leq \ell(T_2, \chi)-2$, this gives $\ell(T_2, \chi) \leq \ell(T_2, \chi)-1$: contradiction.
-So, indeed, $(A,B)$ is a good pair. \end{proof}